 Late February and early March are the perfect times to cut hedges.
 It’s just before they start to sprout and birds haven’t yet started to build their nests.

 I like to give my beech hedges and laurels a trim around now.
 It shapes them for the coming months and it encourages growth, allowing the energy in the plants to be directed to where it should be.
 I like to level mine off at eye level.
 This means I’m not straining my shoulders, neck or back when cutting and I don’t end up with any bumps or lumps I might otherwise have if cutting at an awkward level.

 Hedges start to grow in March and typically, keep growing until the middle of summer.
 So a little work now will keep them tidy, trim and looking their best.
 I also like to give them another little trim at the end of September.
 This not just keeps them tidy and thick but, taking a little off twice, means the bits can fit easier into my composter than doing the job once a year and being left with lots of cuttings in one go.

-While a hedge clippers is grand for a small hedge, I would highly recommend investing in a good multi tool if you have the space to store it.
+While a hedge clippers is ideal for a small hedge, I would highly recommend investing in a good multi tool if you have the space to store it.
 It has a detachable head and can be used as a trimmer, strimmer and pruner.
 It will save you time and will help you achieve a far more even hedge.

 The best time to apply feed to hedges is when rain is due within two days.
 You can also deposit lawn clippings under hedging –once they’re not too thick and once you’ve not recently treated the lawn with weed killer.
 Home-made compost from your own composter will also help your hedge to thrive.